 In October 2015, World Citizen Artists launched its Awards Channel and started to give non competitive Awards.
 The German Non Profit organisation Be Japy and the Sudanese Hip Hop celebrity Emmanuel Jal were first to be awarded.

-The channel also features the WCA competition winners, awarded celebrities and worldwide famous creative humanitarian projects around the World, selected by WCA and fans.
+The channel also features the WCA COMPETE FOR PEACE - NOT WAR Award recipients, and awarded celebrities and creative humanitarian projects around the World, selected by WCA and fans.
 Click here to learn more about our new Awards Channel.

-On its second Anniversary, World Citizen Artists launched its second worldwide competition: ONE FOR ALL in partnerships with well known NGOs GUA Africa, and Safe Passage and music celebrities Emmanuel Jal and Marta Gomez.
+On its second Anniversary, World Citizen Artists launched its second worldwide Awards initiative: ONE FOR ALL in partnerships with well known NGOs GUA Africa, and Safe Passage and music celebrities Emmanuel Jal and Marta Gomez.

-As a result of this Award initiative, ONE FOR ALL Competition participants helped sponsor:
+As a result of this Award initiative, ONE FOR ALL participants helped sponsor:

 In 2017, WCA celebrates its third Anniversary and launches its second worldwide World Citizen Artists Awards initiative ‘Compete for Peace – Not War’ reuniting some of the most influential nonprofit organisations, musicians and artists to make it possible for emergent and established artists alike to be recognised for works that promote ‘Peace’ and have the chance to win a World Citizen Artists Award.
 In the jury, you’ll find nonprofit organisations the Bob Marley Foundation and the Gandhi Foundation, music celebrities such as Fat Freddy’s Drop and photography celebrities Tim Page and Lisa Kristine.
 World Citizen Artists partners Nomfusi, Belgravia Gallery, Emmanuel Jal and Playing for Change will also take part.
 The second Peace Award initiative will be celebrated at the Bob Marley Birthday Celebration on February 6, 2018.